dojo/docs/dijit/Tree.rst

 ----
 The Tree widget itself is merely a view of the data.
 It's in charge of displaying the data and handling user events only.

+The Tree is a black-box in the sense that the developer generally won't be dealing with individual nodes of the Tree.
+Rather, there are just onClick() etc. notifications, which refer to the *item* that was clicked.
+Item is usually an item in the dojo.data store that the tree is connected to.

+Note also that a Tree has an idea of a currently selected item, such as the currently opened folder in a mail program.

 Model
 -----
 The real power comes in the `tree model <dijit/tree/Model>`_, which represents the hierarchical data that the tree will display.
 Tree can interface to any class implementing the model API, but typically either the `TreeStoreModel <dijit/tree/TreeStoreModel>`_ or `ForestStoreModel <dijit/tree/ForestStoreModel>`_ are used, both of which themselves interface with the powerful dojo.data API.